xemantic/xemantic-state/README.md

 # xemantic-state

+## TODO

+* add more test cases to state, for example for toString functions.

+Note: the documentation below is outdated and should be rewritted

 Small kotlin library for transforming state beans into reactive event streams.
 Even though small, it has multitude of use cases in my projects.